modmuss50/gradle-actions/README.md

+### This is a fork of [MrRamych's](https://github.com/MrRamych/gradle-actions) work, just edited to use java 8

 # Github Actions for Gradle
 Execute  [Gradle](https://github.com/gradle/gradle) task using wrapper.

 ## Usage
-To create action in visual editor use `MrRamych/gradle-actions@master` repo.
+To create action in visual editor use `modmuss50/gradle-actions@master` repo.

 The `args` represent the task to be executed.